 At the start of your tenancy, an inventory of everything in the house should have been completed.
-Now that you're moving out, you will need to find your inventory (or ask for a copy from your landlord/ estate agent) to check that nothing has gone missing or been broken.
+Now that you're moving out, you will need to find your inventory (or ask for a copy from your landlord/estate agent) to check that nothing has gone missing or been broken.
 Contact the Advice Centre for help if you never received a check-in inventory.

-If your contract started after 1 June 2019, you cannot be charged for the inventory process.
+If your contract started after 1 June 2019, you cannot be charged for the inventory process, even if the charge is listed in your contract.